 UNITED STATES

-This page is under construction so all links might not work the way they are supposed.
-Use the search (magnifying glass) in the upper right corner to find something specific.
+This page is under construction so all of the links might not work the way they are supposed.
+Use the search (magnifying glass) in the upper right corner or the search box below to find something specific.

-The United States isn’t one destination — it’s dozens of them rolled into one country.
-From deserts and mountains to coastlines, cities and small towns, everything changes every few hundred miles, which is why having a plan makes all the difference.
+The United States isn’t one destination — it’s hundreds of them rolled into one huge country changing from state to state and coast to coast.
+From deserts and mountains to lakes and oceans and big cities and small towns, everything changes every few hundred miles, sometimes less.
+Having a good plan makes all the difference.

 Language: English is the primary language, though Spanish is widely spoken across the country.